Resources from External Sources: Fine Arts and Humanities

 Most museums offer summer internship experiences, almost all are on a volunteer basis but some paid ones are available.
-First check the web pages of museums that interest you to determine if they accept summer interns and the process to follow to apply.
-Start early – even during the fall semester - as these opportunities are popular and fill up quickly.
+Check the web pages of museums that interest you to determine if they accept summer interns and follow the process to apply.
+Start early – even during the fall semester, as these opportunities are popular and fill up quickly.
 The same advice is applicable to students interested in newspaper internships or summer theater among others.

-The following list includes a few examples of fine arts and humanities summer programs.
+The following list includes some examples of fine arts and humanities summer programs.

 Fulbright Summer Institutes for U.S. Undergraduates

 These summer programs provide the opportunity for US undergraduates (aged over 18), with at least two years of undergraduate study left to complete, to go to the UK on a three, four, five or six week academic and cultural summer program.
 Participants in get the opportunity to experience an academic program at a highly regarded UK University, explore the culture, heritage and history of the UK and develop their academic ability by improving presentation, research and communication skills.
 All travel and room and board expenses are covered.

 Saratoga Performing Arts Center Summer Internships